7 Intervention Myths That Are Limiting The Progress Your Pupils Could Make In Maths

 But with that also come some really quite common misconceptions and even myths around interventions in school.

 Here we take a look at some of these misconceptions as we tackle the 7 biggest maths intervention myths we hear.
-We end with a summary of the actual research around maths interventions, specifically those that work one to one so you can be better informed the next time you’re looking for a primary school intervention.
+We end with a summary of the actual research around maths interventions, specifically the maths intervention strategies that work one to one so you can be better informed the next time you’re looking for a primary school intervention.

 And feel free to send this to your head teacher so you can discuss the points together if you want to make a case for some of the pupils in your school to receive one to one interventions from specialist maths experts.